Rarity: Common mount with rare breed

 translucent color.

-Sam as sandwalkers, except for being less cuddly to keepers and riders,
+Sam as sand-walkers, except for being less cuddly to keepers and

-and more territorial.
-Sharpscales tend to have more vigilant additude,
+riders, and more territorial.
+Sharp-scales tend to have more vigilant

-which makes them good 'guard dogs' if trained well.
-Their loud
+attitude, which makes them good 'guard dogs' if trained well.
+Their

 barks.